Aletheia McCaskill: In the legislature

 McCaskill was sworn into the Maryland House of Delegates on January 11, 2023.
 She is a member of the House Appropriations Committee.

 Political positions

 Minimum wage

 During the 2016 Baltimore mayoral election, McCaskill canvassed for then-mayoral candidate Catherine Pugh, motivated by her support for a bill to raise the city's minimum wage to $15 an hour by 2022.
 She was disheartened by Pugh's veto of said bill.

 During her 2018 state senate campaign, McCaskill said she would support raising the state's minimum wage to $15 an hour.

+Social issues

+During the 2026 legislative session, McCaskill introduced bills that would require the Maryland Department of Health to create a webpage of resources for family caregivers that includes information on safety planning for wandering and elopement, and would allow schools to coordinate with parents on voluntary use of location tracking devices for a child with a history of elopement.